TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 The case has a large round opening on the side opposite to the four USB connectors.
 This is used for ventilation, and also as a window to the Pi's two status lights (red and green), but most importantly the Pi's SD card can be removed and inserted through this hole using a tweezer.

-For the Pi 4B this large opening on the side was used for a small 5v fan - examine the [picture](images/alizee3.jpg) - the fan is just visble on the righthan side of the Pi4 Case.
-Because it blows air inbetween the AudioDAc hat and the Pi4 PCB top it is effective in keeping the temperature around 40 degrees Celsius.

-The ventilation seems to be adequate without a fan or a heatsink for the Pi - after an hour of playing flac and mp3 files the CPU temperature varied between 49 and 51 degrees Celsius.
+The ventilation seems to be adequate without a fan or a heatsink for the [**Pi 3B+**] - after an hour of playing flac and mp3 files the CPU temperature varied between 49 and 51 degrees Celsius.
 There is space to fit a small fan underneath the top cover in the section above the Pi's USB connectors - a fan such as those used for hdd coolers would be suitable and some will operate silently if powered from 5 volt instead of 12 volt.

+For the [**Pi 4B**] the large opening on the side (opposte to the USB sockets side), was used for mounting a small 5v fan - examine this [**picture**](images/alizee3.jpg) - the fan is just visble on the right-hand side of the Pi4 Case.
+Because it blows air inbetween the AudioDAC hat and the Pi4 PCB top it is effective in keeping the temperature below about 45 degrees Celsius.

 <p align="center">
 <img src="images/alizee3.jpg" width="250" />